Yarralumla, Australian Capital Territory: Politics

 Yarralumla is located within the federal electorate of Canberra, which has been represented by Alicia Payne of the Labor Party in the House of Representatives since the 2019 election.
 In the ACT Legislative Assembly, Yarralumla is part of the electorate of Murrumbidgee, which elects five members on the basis of proportional representation; as of 2020, the members are two Labor, two Liberal and one Greens.
-Polling place statistics are shown to the right for the Yarralumla polling place at Yarralumla Primary School at the 2022 federal election and 2020 ACT elections.
-Only 655 votes were cast at the Yarralumla polling place in 2020 due to early voting at centralised polling places to avoid crowding in response to the COVID-19 pandemic.
+Polling place statistics are shown to the right for the Yarralumla polling place at Yarralumla Primary School at the 2025 federal election and 2024 ACT elections.

 Notable places

 Yarralumla has a large number of landmarks and places of historical interest.
 The Governor-General's residence Government House, which shares the name Yarralumla, is located at the western end of the suburb in 53 ha of parkland.
 It sits alongside Lake Burley Griffin, next to the Royal Canberra Golf Club and Scrivener Dam.
 The house was built in 1891 as the headquarters for the Yarralumla property.
 Also located alongside Scrivener Dam is the National Zoo & Aquarium.
 The nearby Yarralumla woolshed is available for event hire, often playing host to parties and bush dances.
 The land surrounding the woolshed has been developed as an equestrian park, including areas for showjumping, eventing and endurance riding.

 The Yarralumla brickworks were the first industrial manufacturing facility in the ACT; they were closed temporarily several times due to the Great Depression and both World Wars.
 Proposals to modernise the brickworks were rejected by the National Capital Development Commission in the early 1970s and they closed permanently in 1976; the site is closed to the public and is in a state of disrepair.
 The unfenced parkland around the brickworks is a popular recreation area for Yarralumla residents.
-As of 2020, residential development is proposed for the site, which is 42 ha, to initially include 1,800 new dwellings, although the project has been scaled down.
+In August 2024, the ACT Government endorsed the Doma Group's Estate Development Plan for a 16 ha portion of the brickworks site, approving 380 new dwellings—significantly fewer than the 1,800 originally proposed—along with commercial and hospitality uses within the restored heritage buildings.
+Civil and infrastructure works were expected to commence in mid-2025, with the first homes to be released to market in 2026 and the heritage core precinct—repurposing the original kilns for commercial and hospitality uses—due to open in mid-2027.